 A thorough AWS cost optimization analysis will point you to the strategy of rightsizing your EC2 Instances.

-With rightsizing, your goal is to match your Instance sizes to your workloads.
-After all, you don't want to pay for more compute resources than you need for your given workloads.
+With instance rightsizing, your goal is to match your instance sizes to the demands of your workloads.
+After all, you don't want to pay for more compute resources than you need for the workloads they are running.

 Instance sizes involve RAM, CPU, and network speed, among other things.
 AWS organizes EC2instances into families optimized for different use cases like compute, memory, storage, and general purpose.
 You'll want to analyze your application's actual resource usage to determine the right instance family and type to meet the application's needs without going too far beyond them.
 Sometimes it helps to over-provision the instance and then monitor it carefully for performance and actual resource usage to determine if you should downgrade it then repeat the process.
 It's safer to over-provision than under-provision if you're not sure which instance type to choose at first.